-The overall timing of the SSR, Pre-dispatch and Dispatch processes are summarized in Figure E-1, overleaf.
+The overall timing of the security and adequacy assessments, Pre-dispatch and Dispatch processes are summarized in Figure E-1, overleaf.

 27 At the discretion of the IESO, we may manually adjust the Ontario demand forecast to account for limitations of our automated load predictor to accurately forecast expected load profiles.